 Why you should vote in the elections– even if it feels it doesn’t make any difference in the election result?
 It does not matter if it makes any difference, but voting in elections is a fundamental human right protected by all democratic constitutions worldwide.

 The importance of voting can be realized from the fact that sometimes even a single vote can decide the elections.
 This happened a couple of times in the US House races.
-Every vote matters in the elections and your voice tend to make a big difference.

 There are 10 reasons why you should vote in every election you are eligible to cast your ballot.
 Let’s explore the 10 reasons to vote in the elections.
-So you always prefer to cast your vote before doing anything else.

 10 Reasons Why you Should vote 2020 Elections?

 Following are the 10 reasons why you should vote in the presidential election.
-This is an extremely crucial guide for you if you are still looking for reasons why you should vote.

 1. You decide who makes the decisions for you: